thebluetropics/solid-grass-block/README.txt

-A mod that introduces Solid Grass Block to your Minecraft world.
+A mod that adds the solid variant of all grass blocks to your Minecraft world.